 So, the Afterlife becomes both the goal and the excuse.
 It’s the goal of membership and the excuse to hate who don’t believe as you do.
 This is another reason why unbelief is necessary.
 Now you can also become angry at those who hold a different worldview.
 And, your religion gives you the excuse to commit gender discrimination or violence.
 In this way, believers can have a clear conscience.

 Above all, don’t let any organized religion pressure you into membership and unbelief.
-Regrettably, there are cultures in which there religious ideologies are firmly in the control.
+Regrettably, there are cultures in which their religious ideologies are firmly in the control.

 If you live in such a community, one must learn to project an outward effect of assimilation, while remaining open-minded.
 Learn how to “see” through the programming.
 Learn how to find resources and partners who can support freethinkers.
 Ask yourself, is unbelief necessary to be a part of this group?
 If it does, find another healthier group.